noahbenson/ai-abcs_2025-10-27/register.md

 ## How to Register

 Registration fees are $10.
-Once registration is open, an Eventbrite widget will be visible below.
+You only need to purchase 1 ticket for any of the four days of the workshop.

 <div id="eventbrite-widget-container-{{site.eventbrite}}"></div>